 If an item is still eligible to have a price match claim made, it will have a green “eligible” box on that item. (see above).
 If the item is beyond the price match period for that retailer, it will switch over to an orange “maybe”.
 The maybe is reflective of the fact that some credit cards will have price drop perks built into the credit card itself – and you may be able to make a claim through your credit card.
 In those cases, however, you will have to look for a price drop refund on your own with your credit card provider.

 I you have a successful price drop refund on one of your items, the item will show a green thumbs up on the item, and a “Claim successful” underneath.

-I haven't saved a ton of money with Paribus yet, but I just signed up and most of my previous purchases are already past the claim date.
-I don't expect to save a ton going forward, but if it can save me even a little money with no work for me, I'm all for it.
+I don't expect to save a ton of money using Paribus, but if it can save me even a little money with no work for me, I'm all for it.